 Average earnings: According to ZipRecruiter, the national average pay for a CSR job is $19 per hour.

-2. Data Entry Specialist
+2. Data entry specialist

 Also called a data entry clerk, the main responsibility of a data entry specialist includes entering data into the computer.
 You need above-average typing skills, good attention to detail, and proficiency with the data entry software to get accepted.